najib-r/briefjcb-vue/README.md

 # briefjcb-vue
-A site to keep track of jobs on jcb made using Vue & Vuetify.
+A site to keep track of jobs on jcb made using Vue & Vuetify which can be found at https://vue-briefjcb.web.app

 ## Project setup
 ```